maximelafarie/maximelafarie/README.md

-How do you check if a webpage is HTML5?
-Try it out on Internet Explorer 🤡
+What's the best thing about a Boolean?
+Even if you're wrong, you're only off by a bit. 🤡